 We do not accept submissions for full-scale productions, nor do we present work that has already been produced.
-Our commissions and long runs are by invitation only.

 What we are looking for: brand new work at all stages of development.
 We present theatre, dance, music, performance art, literature, puppetry, film/video, burlesque and circus arts!